 USAID’s programs promote food security and global health, two goals especially important during the COVID-19 pandemic.

-In addition to providing more than $20 billion to help dozens of countries fight the novel coronavirus, the U.S. recently established four new partnerships under Feed the Future, a food-security initiative.
+In addition to donating more than 160 million vaccine doses to help other countries fight the novel coronavirus, the U.S. has established several partnerships under Feed the Future, a food-security initiative.

-USAID Deputy Administrator Bonnie Glick announced the partnerships on September 17.
-She highlighted the importance of agricultural innovation in ending hunger.
-The partnerships “remind everyone of what America stands for — and that is economic prosperity, long and healthy lives, and human dignity,” Glick said.
+Citing the partnerships, USAID highlighted the importance of agricultural innovation in ending hunger.
+The partnerships remind everyone of what America stands for — and that is economic prosperity, long and healthy lives, and human dignity, the agency said.